 homeassistant.update_entity) on a shade entity will trigger the hub to awaken a shade and report its current position.
 An example automation is available below for mains powered shades.
 While the automation will work for battery-powered shades, it will quickly drain their batteries for these devices.

-Adding Hunter Douglas PowerView to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Hunter Douglas PowerView integration to your Home Assistant instance, use this My button:

 Hunter Douglas PowerView can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.
+If an instance was found, it will be shown as Discovered.
+You can then set it up right away.

 |AC Roller (49)||Bottom Up|